Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <p align="center">
 <img src="https://i.imgur.com/ZlyHjLe.png" height="80%" width="80%" alt="Topology"/>
 </p><br/>
-<p align="left">This is the provided network topology.
-The devices are connected appropriately but not configured yet.
-The network connects to the internet via a dual-homed router at the top center of the image.
-Below the router, there are two Core Layer, multilayer switches, CSW1 and CSW2.
-The two core layer switches will be connected via a PaGP ether channel for redundancy and load balancing.
-Below the Core Switches, there are a total of 4 Distribution Layer, Layer 3 Switches: DSW-A1, DSW-A2, DSW-B1, and DSW-B2.
-The Access Layer consists of 6 Layer 2 switches: ASW-A1, ASW-A2, ASW-A3, ASW-B1, ASW-B2, and ASW-B3.
-The Wireless LAN Controller (WLC1) is connected to ASW-A1.
-Lightweight Access Point (LWAP1) will be used for guest wireless access in Office A, and it is also connected to the access layer via ASW-A1.
-These Cisco C2960 switches have 24 Fast Ethernet ports, so each switch could have 24 end hosts connected.
-However, to demonstrate the knowledge of connecting an end host, each switch will only have one end host.
-In Office B, on the right, a second Lightweight Access Point (LWAP2) is used for guest Wi-Fi.
-LWAP2 is connected to the access layer via ASW-B1.
-There is one end host connected to the access layer via ASW-B2.
-SRV1, located in the bottom right of Office B, will be used as a Domain Name System (DNS) server, File Transfer Protocol (FTP) server, and a Syslog Log server for the network.
+<p align="left">Network Topology Description:

+The network is structured as follows:

+  Internet Connection:
+> Dual-Homed Router: Located at the top center, connects the network to the internet.

+  Core Layer:
+> Core Switches (CSW1 and CSW2): Multilayer switches that will be interconnected using a PAgP EtherChannel for redundancy and load balancing.

+  Distribution Layer:
+> Layer 3 Switches (DSW-A1, DSW-A2, DSW-B1, DSW-B2): Four switches managing routing and distribution between core and access layers.

+  Access Layer:
+> Layer 2 Switches (ASW-A1, ASW-A2, ASW-A3, ASW-B1, ASW-B2, ASW-B3): Six switches providing connectivity to end hosts and other network devices.<br/>
+>      Wireless LAN Controller (WLC1): Connected to ASW-A1.<br/>
+>     Lightweight Access Points (LWAP1 and LWAP2):<br/>
+>          LWAP1 provides guest wireless access in Office A and connects to ASW-A1.<br/>
+>          LWAP2 provides guest Wi-Fi in Office B and connects to ASW-B1.<br/>
+>      End Hosts: Each switch has one end host connected, with additional end hosts connected through ASW-B2 and the wireless access points.<br/>

+  Servers:
+> SRV1: Located in Office B, serving as a DNS server, FTP server, and Syslog server for the network.

+Additional Notes:

+>  Cisco C2960 switches are used, each with 24 Fast Ethernet ports, but only one end host is connected per switch for demonstration purposes</p>
 <br/>
 <p align="center">
 <img src="https://i.imgur.com/3oSoI7g.png" height="80%" width="80%" alt="Diagram Layers"/>